 The EPQ supports movement into virtually any career path due to the independent study skills it generates.
 The EPQ is a good way to show universities and employers how passionate you are about your chosen subject or career.
 The projects chosen can be discussed in personal statements and at interview.
 There is significant research that suggests students with EPQs achieve higher A level grades and better university grades than those without.

-For information, please contact: s.drake@chellaston.derby.sch.uk
+E.Warren@chellaston.derby.sch.uk